in person class details during covid-19

 In Long Lawford Memorial Hall 2m between mats allows for 10 people.

-At Rugby School Collingwood Hall 2m between mats allows for 16 people.
+In Dunchurch Village Hall 2m between mats allows for up to 20 people.

 How early can I arrive?